 Sauces Thickened with Droplets: The principles of Emulsions

 As you all know it is hard work to make an emulsion.
 The reason that justifies these frustrating minutes of whisking, is: when two liquids, that don't mix for chemical reason, are disturbed (whisking) and let to stand, they spontaneously take a configuration that minimize their contact with each other: they coalesce.
 They form two separate large masses, to expose less surface area to each other (see Picture).
 This behaviour is the expression of the force called: surface tension.
+There are two main factors that make it easier for the cook to generate small droplets.
+The first one, is the thickness of the continuous phase, which drag harder on the droplets and transfers more shearing force to them from the whisk.

 In a bottle put some water (about 1/2 pt) and some oil (about 2 tablespoons) (fig. 1), give it a good shake (fig. 2) the oil droplets are coarse and quickly coalesce (fig. 3).
 In another bottle put some oil but in the reverse proportions, 1/2 pt of oil and 2 tablespoons of water (fig. 4) and shake a little (fig. 5).
 The water breaks into a persistent cloud of droplets (fig. 6).